 - Swelling or a lump around your anus

 If you have a fever and pain and swelling, you may have an area of infection called an abscess.

 You can get hemorrhoids due to increased pressure in the veins of your rectum.
 The causes of this pressure include:

 - Strive while evacuating, especially if you are constipated.

 - Irregular bowel movements

-- Pregnancy, by the force of the baby that presses the veins or by pushing during childbirth.
+- Pregnancy, by the force of the baby that presses the veins or pushes during childbirth.

-- Sitting for a long period of time, such as during a long trip by car, train or plane.
+- Sitting for an extended period, such as during a long trip by car, train, or plane.